python/pythoncapi-compat/README.rst

 ``upgrade_pythoncapi.py`` requires Python 3.6 or newer.

-See the `documentation at RTD
+See the `documentation at ReadTheDocs
 <https://pythoncapi-compat.readthedocs.io/en/latest/>`_
 for more details.